RediSearch/RediSearch/README.md

 ## Trying RediSearch

-To try RediSearch, either use the RediSearch Docker image, or [create a free Redis Cloud Essentials account](https://redis.com/try-free/) to get a RediSearch instance in the cloud.
+To try RediSearch, use the RediSearch Docker image or [create a free Redis Cloud Essentials account](https://redis.com/try-free/) to get a RediSearch instance in the cloud.

 ### Docker image